This month [October 2024], I had the pleasure of attending Innovate Finance’s conference, ‘FinTech as a Force for Good’ in Westminster, London.

 The panellists argued that banks are duty-bound to help their customers gain and maintain financial resilience.
 When banks provide accessible and good-value products (such as savings accounts), consumers can choose the products that match their diverse needs – rather than being forced to select ill-fitting, opaque financial products.

-Sponsored by an investment platform specialising in 0% interest investing, the investment session was a non-stop encouragement fest for those wishing to invest.
+The investment session was a non-stop encouragement fest for those wishing to invest.
 UK attitudes towards money management are changing, with fewer moves towards saving and a stronger inclination towards investing.
 ‘Confidence’ was a word that came up a lot in the context of leaping into the investment world.

 Understanding the risks and benefits of investing online is a key part of digital financial literacy.
 Spearheaded by Innovate Finance, the new UK government faces calls to maintain our competitive fintech landscape.
 A core strategy is inclusion, or recognising that digital skills and access to investment are no longer for the wealthy alone.